tiepdotme/marabesi.com/_posts/2015-11-02-continuous-delivery.md

 ## The deployment pipe line

-If aren't familiar with CI you probabily don't know what a deployment pipe line is, we use deployment pipeline to build a flow where we can deploy the source code into production, the pipe line has steps where each one of it has a simple purpose, for example unit test, also the steps used in the pipe line usually
+If you aren't familiar with CI you don't know what a deployment pipeline is, we use deployment pipeline to build a flow where we can deploy the source code into production, the pipe line has steps where each one of it has a simple purpose, for example unit test, also the steps used in the pipe line usually